 Set both Application ACS URL and Application SAML Audience to the Databricks SAML URL from Gather required information.

 Copy the Single Sign On URL and Identity Provider Entity ID.

 Download the x.509 certificate, then open the downloaded file in a text editor.

-- Log in to Okta.
+Log in to AWS.
 If SSO is configured correctly, you are redirected to Databricks.